KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 ## PROJECT OVERVIEW

-The goal of this analysis is to identify key drivers of customer churn and to develop actionable insights that help the bank improve customer retention.
+The goal of this analysis is to **identify key drivers of customer churn** and to **develop actionable insights** that help the bank improve customer retention.
 By understanding the profile and behavior of customers who are more likely to churn, the bank can focus its efforts on **retaining high-value customers** and **reducing churn**.

 <br>

 ## DATA SOURCE

 The data was sourced from **Kaggle.com**, which offers a range of fictitious datasets for data projects.
-The dataset used for this analysis is in **CSV format** or an **Excel Workbook** and consists of **14 columns** and **10,000 rows**.
+The dataset used for this analysis is in **CSV format** and consists of **14 columns** and **10,000 rows**.
 It contains the following columns:

 <br>